 Lycabettus Hill at Sunset

 The peak at Mount Lycabettus sits atop 277 meters and gives one of the best panoramic views of Athens.
 While the view is wonderful no matter what time of the day, the scene at sunset is a different level of spectacular.
 To get up to the mountain top, you have a few options.
 For the adventure climber type, you would want to climb up the hill.
 If you aren’t up for a long climb, a smaller climb takes you to the Teleferik station.
 From there, the cable car takes you to the mountain top.

 We were not aware of the cable car at the time, and simply had a taxi driver take us straight to the top, and then we took the Teleferik down.
 Whatever combination you decide, the view is breathtaking and very much worth the effort.

 The Panathenaic Stadium is a majestically made of marble is the site of the first modern Olympic games in 1896.
 Beyond simply walking around to feel the magnitude of the space, there is a well-curated Olympics museum inside the stadium.
 Be sure to bring sun protection though, there is not an ounce of shade if you are walking around on a sunny day!

-Explore Academy of Athens
+Explore the Academy of Athens

 I often like visiting universities on my travels.
-Educational institutions reflects the society, and in Athens, I enjoyed exploring the area around Academy of Athens and National Library of Greece.
-Not only the buildings are gorgeous to look at, I can feel the youthful energy emitted from students.
+Educational institutions reflects the society, and in Athens, I enjoyed exploring the area around the Academy of Athens and National Library of Greece.
+Not only the buildings are gorgeous to look at, but I can also feel the youthful energy emitted from students.
 There are has some lovely cafés and restaurants.
 Bring a book, and have a coffee, you can blend in with the rest of the student body.